20 May 2026

 “Shared Matters → Current → Active → New → Use This One → Final → Final 2 → Final Real”

-We have all seen that right?
-Most offices have seen some variation of this.
+We have all seen that, right?
+Most offices have some variation of it.

 We also found several shared SharePoint areas where nobody felt entirely certain who still had access.
-Not because anybody ignored security, but because access changes usually happen gradually.
-Somebody helps on a matter for two weeks, changes teams six months later and quietly keeps access forever because removing permissions never feels urgent.
+Nobody ignored security deliberately.
+Instead, access changed gradually over time.
+Somebody helped on a matter for two weeks, changed teams six months later and quietly kept access forever because removing permissions never felt urgent.

-Organisations tend to lose visibility over information long before they lose control of security.
-Staff enter and leave using swipe cards and they log in to the network using proper authentication.
-But inside that they no longer know where the authoritative version of anything lives.
+Organisations usually lose visibility over information long before they lose control of security.
+Staff enter and leave using swipe cards and log into networks using proper authentication.
+But inside those systems, teams no longer know where the authoritative version of anything lives.
 Important documents sit inside forgotten folders.
-Teams become uncertain whether information still exists, whether it was deleted, or whether somebody copied it somewhere else years ago.
+Teams become uncertain whether information still exists, whether somebody deleted it or whether somebody copied it somewhere else years ago.

-The bigger challenge is not securing the information, if all that means is throwing a cordon around all of it.
-The bigger challenge is simply knowing what information they actually have, where it lives and who can access it.
+The bigger challenge is not securing the information if that simply means throwing a cordon around all of it.
+The bigger challenge is knowing what information exists, where it lives and who can access it.
+You cannot secure information you do not know you have.